octoxalis/11tyTips/source/matter/pages/pre_post_processing.md

 {% end_short_note %}
 .

-Similarly, there is an *ending* block whose filter processes the output of the template engine, once all the template work has been done, allowing you to further processed the output.
+Similarly, there is an *ending* block whose filter processes the output of the template engine, once all the template work has been done, allowing you to further process the output.
 {% _short_note %}
 in the following listing it's the last line `include` tag.
 {% end_short_note %}